10.

 Exposure to high levels of ionising

-radiation can be quite dangerous to us and other animals and pants.
+radiation can be quite dangerous to us and other animals and plants.

 For more specific details on